 Pre-assemble the Master Cylinder and firewall plate assembly as shown.
-This kit is designed to work with a Tilton master cylinder.
+This kit is designed to work with a Tilton or Wilwood master cylinder.
+Although many of the photos show a Tilton master cylinder, the Wilwood attaches the exact same way.